little-leiry/TwinDroid/README.md

 ------

-##### Notes:
+#### Notes:

-Adjust the package name of `ParsingPackageUtils` module if the Android version to be analyzed is not 11 or 12.
+Adjust the package name of the `ParsingPackageUtils` module if the Android version to be analyzed is not 11 or 12.